Participant observation: Method and practice

 Such research involves a range of well-defined, though variable methods: informal interviews, direct observation, participation in the life of the group, collective discussions, analyses of personal documents produced within the group, self-analysis, results from activities undertaken off or online, and life-histories.
 Although the method is generally characterized as qualitative research, it can (and often does) include quantitative dimensions.
 Traditional participant observation is usually undertaken over an extended period of time, ranging from several months to many years, and even generations.
 An extended research time period means that the researcher is able to obtain more detailed and accurate information about the individuals, community, and/or population under study.
 Observable details (like daily time allotment) and more hidden details (like taboo behavior) are more easily observed and interpreted over a longer period of time.
 A strength of observation and interaction over extended periods of time is that researchers can discover discrepancies between what participants say—and often believe—should happen (the formal system) and what actually does happen, or between different aspects of the formal system; in contrast, a one-time survey of people's answers to a set of questions might be quite consistent, but is less likely to show conflicts between different aspects of the social system or between conscious representations and behavior.

 Howell's phases of participant observation

-In participant observation, a researcher's discipline based interests and commitments shape which events he or she considers are important and relevant to the research inquiry.
+In participant observation, a researcher's discipline based interests and commitments shape which events they consider are important and relevant to the research inquiry.
 According to Howell (1972), the four stages that most participant observation research studies are establishing rapport or getting to know the people, immersing oneself in the field, recording data and observations, and consolidating the information gathered.